shanjon/metronome-customer-report-project/README.md

 # Metronome Customer Report Project
 This project is a [Metronome API](https://docs.metronome.com/api/) client that generates a customer summary report.
-It fetches data about customers, their invoices, and credit balances from the Metronome API, processes this information, and creates a CSV report.
+It fetches data about customers, their invoices, and credit balances from the Metronome API, processes this information, and creates a summarized CSV report.

 ## Project Structure
 ```